loveencounterflow/hollerith-legacy/README.md

 send [ '千', 'variant', 1, '韆', ]
 ```

-* For each phrase that has a non-`null` index, we store a second phrase  with
+* For each phrase that has an integer ('classical') index, we store a second
-  the index field set to `null` to enable queries for object values at any
+  phrasewith the index field set to `null` to enable queries for object values
-  index.
-Note that as a matter of course, phrases with duplicate object values
+  at any index.
+Note that as a matter of course, phrases with duplicate object
-  (which would differ solely by index) will thereby be conflated; in other
+  values (which would differ solely by index) will thereby be conflated; in
-  words, this step turns lists into sets.
+  other words, this step turns lists into sets.

   When writing to the DB, an index field may or may not be present; when
   present, it can take **any** value, including an explicit `null`.

 * Reading that an explicit index can take any value—not only integers as
-  classical indices are wont to be—one may find it tempting to use
+  classical indices are wont to be—one may find it tempting to use indexes as
-  indexes as a device to impregnate an ordering unto object values that
+  a device to impregnate an ordering unto object values that depends on object
-  depends on object values.
-However, that is not advisable, as it clearly
+  values.
+However, in the general case that is not advisable,  as it clearly
-  interferes with the semantics of the index:
+  interferes with the semantics of the index; it would block the index field

-  * it would block the index field so you cannot both sort phrases
-    intrinsically (by object value) and extrinsically (to indicate
+  so you cannot both sort phrases intrinsically (by object value) and
-    some property like importance or relevance);
+  extrinsically (to indicate some property like importance or relevance);

-  * since the index field is not `null`, an extra phrase with the index
-    set to `null` would be generated for each entry—probably not what you
-    want.

   Instead, what you most likely want to do is extend the object
   value to a list with one or more elements up front